 Since the erection of the nuclear power plants, the test and maintenance concepts have been developed against the background of operating experience and of findings from safety research.
 Deterministic verifications were dominant at the time of the construction of the plants (1964 to 1989).
 Thus, the classification of systems important to safety, components and other plant equipment as well as the specification of the scope and intervals of the tests were essentially based on straightforward engineering judgement.
 Technical drawings and documents were evaluated with respect to identifying those components required for the safety functions of the nuclear power plant.
 The concept of in-service inspections was, then, developed on the basis of operating experience, of knowledge regarding component reliability and of recommendations by the component manufacturers.
-During implementation of this in-service inspection concept, a number of shortcomings caused by inaccessibility, technical restrictions, or an insufficient validity of the tests with regard to the conditions of required operation of the component were revealed, which have been overcome to a large extent by appropriate modifications of the components, of the testing techniques, or of the testing procedures.
+During implementation of this in-service inspection concept, a number of shortcomings caused by inaccessibility, technical restrictions, or an insufficient validity of the tests regarding activation of the a component in case of demand were revealed, which have been overcome to a large extent by appropriate modifications of the components, of the testing techniques, or of the testing procedures.
 With respect to the component reliability achieved, also see Chapter 18 (iii).

 In recent years, probabilistic safety assessments are increasingly used to supplement the engineering judgements.
 In the past, in individual cases, the results from the deterministic approach were already checked by probabilistic means (e.g. with regard to the reactor protection system and the emergency core cooling systems).
-Probabilistic methods are used in determining the balance within the plant concept, and in evaluating the interaction of plant technology, plant operation and tests and with regard to the defence-in-depth concept (→ Chapter 18 (i)).
-If the results so indicate, corrections and optimisations of the operating instructions, operating modes, of tests and system technology will be carried out.
-However, any modification will still be decided on upon the individual case, taking into account all plant-specific circumstances.